As the market for buying parts & accessories grows, it makes sense that the ways to sell online will grow, too.

 2. Accurate shipping estimates

-Some eCommerce solutions estimate shipping based on a percentage of the price, but this method isn’t very accurate.
-Small, pricy products overcharge customers, while large but relatively inexpensive items end up costing way too little.
+This method isn’t very accurate.
+Small, pricey products overcharge customers, while large but relatively inexpensive items end up costing way too little.

 And, of course, this estimate should display to customers in real time as they add items to their cart!